johnyob/aml/chapters/aml.typ

 _Typing Judgements_. #aml typing judgements have the form $Gamma tack.r e: sigma$ stating that $e$ has the type (scheme) $sigma$ in the context $Gamma$.
-We assume well-formedness for contexts $Gamma ok$.
+We assume well-formedness for contexts $Gamma ctx$.
 The typing rules are given below.